jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Example:**<br/>
-An instructor designs a lesson in exploratory data analysis to scrape the critics reviews for a specific movie from a particular movie review website and then provide some simple visualizations.
+An instructor designs a lesson in exploratory data analysis to scrape the critics' reviews for a specific movie from a particular movie review website and then provide some simple visualizations.
 The students have a few options:

 1. Green Circle - replace the movie name and pick any movie they want and then step through the new notebook and see the new results.
-1. Blue Square - adjust the notebook to scrape user reviews rather than critics reviews and then fix any data parsing problems.
+1. Blue Square - adjust the notebook to scrape users' reviews rather than critics' reviews and then fix any data parsing problems.
-1. Black Diamond - add different visualizations tailored to explore the user reviews (as opposed to the initial visualizations that are tailored for the critic reviews).
+1. Black Diamond - add different visualizations tailored to explore the user reviews (as opposed to the initial visualizations that are tailored for the critics' reviews).

 There are various ways to test the properties of numerical methods.
 For example, students can use the method of manufactured solutions to test the